© Christian Cassidy, 2023

 Construction started on a new and larger home for the Church of the Nazarene by Claydon Contracting Ltd. in 1950 and it hosted its first service under Pastor R. W. Coulter on Sunday, February 18, 1951.
 A more formal dedication was held on Sunday, April 1.

-In January 1956, a second Church of the Nazarene opened in Norwood and this became known as First Church of the Nazarene.
+In January 1956, a second Church of the Nazarene opened in Norwood and this became known as the First Church of the Nazarene.

-In 1984, the temple was closed for extensive renovations and to add an extension added to the north and east sides.
+In 1984, the temple was closed for extensive renovations and to add an extension to the north and east sides.
 This brought the building's capacity to around 250 people.

-The city's Hindu community eventually outgrew this space and in the summer of 2005, a new, 30,000 square foot temple and cultural centre on St. Anne's Road that includes a gym, classrooms, and a temple capacity of 600.
+The city's Hindu community eventually outgrew this space and in the summer of 2005, a new, 30,000 square foot temple and cultural centre was built on St. Anne's Road that includes a gym, classrooms, and a temple capacity of 600.

 Related: